samedtorunn/Authentication-Training/README.md

 **Level 4** - Salting and Hashing the Passwords
 * **brcypt package** is installed for better protection.
-* 10 salt rounds are used for in this example.
+* 10 salt rounds are used for this example.

 ---